ergomechstore/sofle-hybrid-ergomech-zmk/README.md

-# Sofle Choc Keyboard Guide
+# Sofle Hybrid Keyboard Guide
-This guide is for flashing the Ergomech Sofle Choc Keyboard.
-The Sofle Choc is 6×4+5 keys column-staggered split keyboard, using low profile Kailh Choc switches.
+This guide is for flashing the Ergomech Sofle Hybrid Keyboard.
+The Sofle Hybrid is 6×4+5 keys column-staggered split keyboard, using low profile Kailh Hybrid switches.
-Ergomech has modified the original Sofle Choc to include a 5 way switch on the right side keyboard instead of a rotary encoder.
+Ergomech has modified the original Sofle Hybrid to include a 5 way switch on the right side keyboard instead of a rotary encoder.

-# ErgoMech Sofle Choc Wireless
+# ErgoMech Sofle Hybrid Wireless
-The Ergomech Sofle Choc Wireless uses a Nice!Nano microcontroller and runs the ZMK firmware.
+The Ergomech Sofle Hybrid Wireless uses a Nice!Nano microcontroller and runs the ZMK firmware.
 This guide will show you how to flash the ZMK firmware to the Nice!Nano microcontroller.

 ## Default keymap
-In an effort to create a keymap that is similar to the original keymap for the Sofle Keyboard, Ergomech has created a default keymap for the Sofle Choc.
+In an effort to create a keymap that is similar to the original keymap for the Sofle Keyboard, Ergomech has created a default keymap for the Sofle Hybrid.
 You may find that the keymap needs modifications to fit your needs, but it should be a good starting point.
-The default keymap was designed after the map shown [here](https://josefadamcik.github.io/SofleKeyboard/build_guide_choc.html) with the main difference being the 4th layer.
-The Ergomech Sofle Choc has bluetooth and other adjustments on the 4th layer.
+The default keymap was designed after the map shown [here](https://josefadamcik.github.io/SofleKeyboard/build_guide_Hybrid.html) with the main difference being the 4th layer.
+The Ergomech Sofle Hybrid has bluetooth and other adjustments on the 4th layer.

-## Flashing the Sofle Choc
+## Flashing the Sofle Hybrid
 The ZMK cli tool would typically have you step through several questions to generate the necessary code to flash the firmware then upload it to a new repository on GitHub.
 However, Ergomech has already done this for you.
-You can find the repository [here](https://github.com/nguyenhaiac/sofle-choc).
+You can find the repository [here](https://github.com/nguyenhaiac/sofle-Hybrid).
 Assuming you already have a GitHub account, you can fork the repository, and make modifications to the keymap files in the future.
 For now, the guide will continue with the assumption that you have forked the repository.

 ### Running the Workflow